-Since its founding in 1974, Asian Health Services has led the way in areas of healthcare access and advocacy for Asians and Pacific Islanders.
+Since its founding in 1974, Asian Health Services has led the way in areas of healthcare access and advocacy for Asian Americans, Native Hawaiians, & Pacific Islanders (AA & NHPI).

 1974

-Founded as a one-room clinic on Harrison Street with all-volunteer staff.
-The center will provide more than 1,500 medical visits in its first year.
+Founded by Bay Area student activists, AHS began as a one-room clinic in Oakland Chinatown on Harrison Street staffed by mostly volunteers.
+The center provided more than 1,500 medical visits in its first year.

 1978

-AHS organizes patients to protest human service funding cuts resulting from Proposition 13
+AHS organizes patients and other community organizations to protest human service funding cuts resulting from Proposition 13.

 1981